We are in this

 How often and with what frequency is your staff tested for Covid-19?

 So far, we have been fortunate about having been able to get our staff tested at least monthly.
-We also help staff get tested if needed due to symptoms or possible exposure.
-Staff will be required to get viral retesting every two weeks.
+Starting June 1st all our staff is required to get viral retesting every two weeks.
 At this time, we are not accepting antibody testing as a substitute for viral testing based on recent CDC guidance about reliability limitations.

 How often and with what frequency are third-party providers tested for Covid-19?

-Third party service providers, including home health, physical therapy and private companions, are being asked to confirm in writing that they have either received negative viral test results in the past two weeks or wear additional personal protective equipment, such as N95 respirators and gowns, while in the building.
+All third-party providers entering the building, including home health, physical therapy and private companions, are being asked to attest that they have either received negative viral test results in the past two weeks or wear additional personal protective equipment, such as N95 respirators and gowns, while in the building.

 Are employees prioritize for testing?